Pink snow in the northern Italian Alps. What sounds like a curiosity is fueling concerns about accelerated glacial melt

-The sight of the Presena Glacier, which is located near the province of Trentino in the popular ski area of the Northern Italian Alps, is currently astonishing both visitors and locals.
-The ice and snow of the glacier suddenly appear in pink.
-The reason for this extraordinary natural spectacle is an algae that Ancylonema nordenskioeldii.
+The sight of the Presena Glacier, which is located near the province of Trentino in the popular ski area of the northern Italian Alps, is currently astonishing visitors and locals alike.
+The ice and snow of the glacier suddenly appear pink.
+The reason for this extraordinary natural spectacle is an alga that Ancylonema nordenskioeldii.

 In general, pink snow has been known for centuries.
 Namely under synonyms such as watermelon or blood snow.
 The names are obviously due to the pink appearance, which is caused by the orange, pink to dark red colored cytoplasm of the algae.
 These thrive at an altitude of 1.800 meters and explain the current appearance of the Presena glacier.